KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-heir.md

-owner                                         |(string)                     |the owner's public key heir                                          |(string)                     |the heir's public key type                                          |(string)                     |type of this funding plan, 'coins' or 'tokens' lifetime                                      |(string)                     |total lifetime funding amount for this funding plan, in coins or tokens available                                     |(string)                     |amount available, in coins or tokens OwnerRemainderTokens                          |(string)                     |the owner's token amount remainder InactivityTimeSetting                         |(string)                     |the owner inactivity time set for this funding plan after which the heir is allowed to spend fund, in secs
+owner                                         |(string)                     |the owner's public key heir                                          |(string)                     |the heir's public key type                                          |(string)                     |type of this funding plan, 'coins' or 'tokens' lifetime                                      |(number)                     |total lifetime funding amount for this funding plan, in coins or tokens available                                     |(number)                     |amount available, in coins or tokens OwnerRemainderTokens                          |(number)                     |the owner's token amount remainder InactivityTimeSetting                         |(number)                     |the owner inactivity time set for this funding plan after which the heir is allowed to spend fund, in secs
-IsHeirSpendingAllowed                         |(string)                     |the flag, if the heir is allowed to spend funds, true or false
+IsHeirSpendingAllowed                         |(boolean)                    |the flag, if the heir is allowed to spend funds, true or false
-InactivityTime                                |(string)                     |the owner real inactivity time, in secs memo                                          |(string)                     |a real world document (or link to the document and the document's hash) which contains the owner's requirements regarding the inherited funds
+InactivityTime                                |(number)                     |the owner real inactivity time, in secs memo                                          |(string)                     |a real world document (or link to the document and the document's hash) which contains the owner's requirements regarding the inherited funds